-Counselling can help with a wide range of problems such as depression, anxiety, work-related stress, relationship or family problems, eating disorders, addiction, bereavement, emotional trauma, and abuse.
+Counselling and psychotherapy can help with a wide range of problems such as depression, anxiety, work-related stress, relationship or family problems, eating disorders, addiction, bereavement, emotional trauma, and abuse.

 As the old saying goes, a problem shared is problem halved.
 But what happens when there is no one to share your problems with, or when the person you want to talk to doesn’t know how to listen?
 In these difficult times, more and more people are seeking help for personal difficulties.